vodquang96/django-anymail/docs/esps/sendgrid.rst

   To disable all of these Message-ID workarounds, set :setting:`ANYMAIL_SENDGRID_GENERATE_MESSAGE_ID` to False in your settings.

+**Single Reply-To**
+  SendGrid's v3 API only supports a single Reply-To address (and blocks a workaround that was possible with the v2 API).

+  If your message has multiple reply addresses, you'll get an :exc:`~anymail.exceptions.AnymailUnsupportedFeature` error---or if you've enabled :setting:`ANYMAIL_IGNORE_UNSUPPORTED_FEATURES`, Anymail will use only the first one.

 **Invalid Addresses**
   SendGrid will accept *and send* just about anything as